jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Heading levels should only increment by one level at a time.
+Increment headings by one level at a time.

 ## Rule - MD002